 The following unaudited quarterly data has been prepared on the basis of a December 31 year-end.
-As a result of acquisition activity and equity offerings throughout 2017 and 2016, the quarterly periods presented are not comparable quarter over quarter.
+As a result of acquisition activity and equity offerings throughout 2018 and 2017, the quarterly periods presented are not comparable quarter over quarter.
 The amounts below represent the Company's actual quarterly results.
-For the pro forma impact of the Company's acquisitions that were accounted for as business combination for the full years ended December 31, 2017 and 2016, refer to Note 3 - "Property Portfolio."
-Amounts are in thousands except per share amounts.
+Additionally, the total for the year may differ from the sum of the quarters due to rounding.